ndaman/mechanicsofmaterials/docs/exam 1/lecture1.md

 ## course textbook

 - R.C.
 Hibbeler - Mechanics of Materials
 - This semester I am changing how I do homework, and MasteringEngineering will NOT be used

 ----

 ## office hours

-- No traditional office hours this year, questions should either be asked during recitation on Tuesday/Thursday
+- No traditional office hours this year
 - Office appointments can be scheduled via e-mail, although remote meetings are preferred

 ----